aws-samples/sample-ollama-server/README.md

 [Docker compose](https://docs.docker.com/compose/) is used to run Open WebUI and LiteLLM proxy.
 You can customise [Open WebUI](https://docs.openwebui.com/getting-started/env-configuration/) and [Lite LLM](https://docs.litellm.ai/docs/proxy/configs) configuration by modifying `/opt/docker/docker-compose.yaml` file.

 ### Remote connectivity to underlying services
-Nginx reverse proxy is used to provide [HTTPS encryption](https://docs.openwebui.com/getting-started/advanced-topics/https-encryption/) to Open WebUI which listens on TCP port 8080.
+Nginx reverse proxy (`/etc/nginx/sites-available/https-proxy`) is used to provide HTTP and [HTTPS encryption](https://docs.openwebui.com/getting-started/advanced-topics/https-encryption/) to Open WebUI which listens on TCP port 8080.

 Ollama and LiteLLM are configured to listen on TCP port 11434 and 4000 on EC2 instance network interface.
-To allow remote access, configure EC2 instance security group.
-You can use Nginx reverse proxy (`/etc/nginx/sites-available/https-proxy`) to provide HTTPS encryption.
+To allow remote access, modify EC2 instance security group [inbound rules](https://docs.aws.amazon.com/quicksight/latest/user/vpc-inbound-rules.html).
+You can use Nginx reverse proxy to provide HTTPS encryption.
 If ALB is provisioned (`enableALB`), you can create a [HTTP](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-listener.html) or
  (preferably) [HTTPS](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html) ALB listener to EC2 instance.